Iraqi cleric condemns U.S. and Iran as fears of wider conflict persist

 It orders termination of Trump’s war powers to use U.S. armed forces against Iran without Congress’ consent.
 The measure now goes to the Senate, which is controlled by Trump’s Republican Party, and faces an uphill battle.

-A White House spokesman called the measure “ridiculous”.
+A White House spokesman called the measure “ridiculous” and politically motivated.

-Trump said on Thursday Soleimani was killed because he had planned to blow up a U.S. embassy.
+Trump said on Thursday that Soleimani was killed because he had planned to blow up a U.S. embassy.

-“Soleimani was actively planning new attacks and he was looking very seriously at our embassies and not just the embassy in Baghdad, but we stopped him and we stopped him quickly and we stopped him cold,” Trump told a campaign rally in Toledo, Ohio.
+“Soleimani was actively planning new attacks and he was looking very seriously at our embassies and not just the embassy in Baghdad, but we stopped him and we stopped him quickly and we stopped him cold,” Trump said at a campaign rally in Toledo, Ohio.

-So far, the United States has provided only vague descriptions of the intelligence that drove its decision to kill Soleimani, which critics have called a reckless and inflammatory action.
+So far, the United States has provided only vague descriptions of the intelligence that drove its decision to kill Soleimini, which critics have called a reckless and inflammatory action.

 Soleimani carved out a sphere of Iranian influence running through Syria, Lebanon, Iraq and Yemen, challenging regional rival Saudi Arabia as well as the United States and Israel.

-In Iran, he was a national hero whose funeral drew vast crowds of mourners but the West saw him as a dangerous and ruthless enemy.
+A national hero whose funeral drew vast crowds of mourners, the West saw him as a dangerous and ruthless enemy.

-Complicating the fraught situation, Canada’s Prime Minister Justin Trudeau and U.S. officials said they believed a Ukrainian passenger plane that crashed in Iran on Wednesday killing all 176 people on board was brought down by Iranian air defense by mistake hours after Iran launched its missiles attacks.
-Iran denies it downed the plane.
+Potentially stepping up international pressure on Tehran, Canada’s Prime Minister Justin Trudeau and U.S. officials said they believed a Ukrainian passenger plane that crashed in Iran on Wednesday was brought down by Iranian air defense by mistake hours after Iran launched its missiles attacks.

 The renewed hostilities followed months of ever-rising tension since Trump pulled the United States out of Iran’s nuclear pact with world powers in 2018 and reimposed sanctions that have driven down Tehran’s vital oil exports.

-Trump said on Thursday it was time for them to replace the 2015 pact with a new deal.
+Trump said on Thursday it was time for world powers to replace the 2015 nuclear pact with a new deal.
 But Iran’s U.N.
 Ambassador Majid Takht Ravanchi said Tehran could not trust any idea of dialogue when faced with the “economic terrorism” of sanctions.

 Analysts say that in an election year, Trump, who was impeached last month, would want to avoid getting into a drawn-out conflict.
 In turn, Iran will try to avert direct confrontation with superior U.S. forces but can call on proxy militias across the region as U.S. sanctions bite.

-In an emergency meeting, EU foreign ministers, to be joined by NATO Secretary-General Jens Stoltenberg, were talking in Brussels on Friday to find ways to push the United States and Iran away from open conflict.
+In an emergency meeting, EU foreign ministers, to be joined by NATO Secretary-General Jens Stoltenberg, were meeting in Brussels on Friday to find ways to push the United States and Iran away from open conflict.

 “Iran’s desire to prevent the crisis from escalating has bought us some time, it has the effect of cooling this down just a little,” a senior EU diplomat told Reuters.

-Reporting by Ahmed Aboulenein, John Davison and Ahmed Rasheed in Baghdad, Babak Dehghanpisheh and Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Angus MacSwan
+Reporting by Ahmed Aboulenein and Ahmed Rasheed in Baghdad, Babak Dehghanpisheh and Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Angus MacSwan